niuyishuai/COVID-19-predictor/README.md

 # wuhan-nCov predictor
- Matlab code for predicting the progess of Wuhan 2019-nCov using neural network and curve fittings.
+ Matlab code for predicting the progress of Wuhan 2019-nCov using neural network and curve fittings.

 ## Installation
  Download the package to a local folder by running: